Dr Dominic Chalmers

 Dominic joined the Adam Smith Business School in 2019 as Senior Lecturer in Entrepreneurship and Innovation.
 Prior to this, Dominic worked at the Hunter Centre for Entrepreneurship, University of Strathclyde, where he was Director of Postgraduate Teaching, responsible for establishing two successful MSc programs.
 Dominic has extensive international teaching experience, delivering executive education and MBA teaching in Singapore, Malaysia, Oman, Dubai, Abu Dhabi, and the UK and currently leads the MSc Financial Technology.
 Dominic’s research has been published in leading journals, including the Financial Times 50-ranked Journal of Business Venturing, Journal of Management Studies and Entrepreneurship, Theory and Practice.
 He is part of a €4.5 million Horizon 2020 project that examines the legitimisation of new technologies, including the bio-economy and digital platforms, with colleagues in Denmark, Finland, and Sweden.
-His current research examines emerging digital entrepreneurship trends such as blockchain and multi-sided platforms.
+His current research examines emerging digital entrepreneurship trends such as artificial intelligence, blockchain and multi-sided platforms.
 He is also working on a methodology-focused project that seeks to improve research design in management research.

 Dominic is a member of the School's Entrepreneurship, Development and Political Economy research cluster and on the leadership team for college-wide Social and Digital Change Group